ZupIT/beagle-docs/content/en/Get Started/Using Beagle/WEB/Angular.md

 ### Step 3: Use beagle-remote-view

-After creating the JSON, you need to tell Angular where to render the Beagle components.
+After creating the JSON, you need to tell Angular where to render Beagle's components.
 To do this, our lib provides the component `<beagle-remote-view>`.

-Open the file `app.component.html` and replace all the content with this code:
+Open `app.component.html` file and replace all the content with this code:

 ```text
 <beagle-remote-view route="/payload.json"></beagle-remote-view>